operator-framework/enhancements/enhancements/generic-constraints.md

 For majority of use cases, the CEL expression should be simple and straight-forward especially with well-constructed examples and guidelines where users can make a few plug-in changes and ready to be used.

-The `message` field is introduced to allow specific information from the author who writes the expression to surface as resolution output.
+The `failureMessage` field is introduced to allow specific information from the author who writes the expression to surface as resolution output.

 #### CEL language maturity and support